bag-of-bug/Obstar/README.md

 ## Prerequisites
 Run on nodejs 10 an above;
 All the dependencies are in config.js.
+## Things you need to know
+The game could still be optimized.
+Also, the code is not clean, so it might be hard to understad what's happening.
+Again, if you are planning on working on it seriously, i could help a little bit.
+###
+those
 ## Mysql Database
-To work, obstar needs a mysql database withe the following tables:
+To work, obstar needs a mysql database with the following tables:
 Create statement for the database
 ```
 CREATE DATABASE `users` /*!40100 DEFAULT CHARACTER SET utf8 */ /*!80016 DEFAULT ENCRYPTION='N' */;